-account receivable Created when a good is shipped or a service is performed, and payment for that good is not made on a cash basis, but on a credit basis.
+account receivable Created when a good is shipped or a service is performed, and payment for that good is made on a credit basis, not on a cash basis.

 accounting income Income as defined by Generally Accepted Accounting Principles (GAAP).